Khirbet Bata

 Arab/Mamlukes period:

-Most of the Byzantine sites were destroyed in the 7th C during the Persian or Arabic conquests.
+Most of the Byzantine sites were destroyed in the 7th century during the Persian or Arabic conquests.
 The site was resettled during the Arab, Crusader, Mamlukes and Ottoman periods.
 Today the site is in ruins and only small sections were excavated.

 Ottoman period: